End of an Era: Jaws Ride Closes

 And before you ask, yes that is me in the top picture.
 The shark damage is the reason I don’t show my face.

-66 Responses to “End of an Era: Jaws Ride Closes”
+66 responses to “End of an Era: Jaws Ride Closes”

-1. Friggin Loon says:
+1. Friggin Loon Avatar

 The “Jaws” ride in Australia never closes and its free.
 Deadly, but free 🙂

-2. Goeber.com says:
+2. Goeber.com Avatar

 John is a very good skipper. 🙂

-3. lisleman says:
+3. lisleman Avatar

 Thanks for the shout-out blog buddy.